Terms & Conditions

-These General Terms and Conditions apply to all contracts of Snapview GmbH, Mannheim, Germany (hereinafter referred to as Snapview) and its customer (hereinafter referred to as the Customer) on an exclusive basis.
+These General Terms and Conditions apply to all contracts of BSI Business Systems Integration Deutschland GmbH, Darmstadt, Germany (hereinafter referred to as Mikogo) and its customer (hereinafter referred to as the Customer) on an exclusive basis.
 Customer terms that differ from or conflict with these General Terms and Conditions shall not be formally recognized.
-These Conditions shall also apply if Snapview provides services in the knowledge of contrary or differing Customer General Terms and Conditions.
-For contracts with Snapview, the Snapview License Conditions (EULA) and Snapview product specifications are also to be regarded as forming part of these General Terms and Conditions.
+These Conditions shall also apply if Mikogo provides services in the knowledge of contrary or differing Customer General Terms and Conditions.
+For contracts with Mikogo, the Mikogo License Conditions (EULA) and Mikogo product specifications are also to be regarded as forming part of these General Terms and Conditions.

 2.1.
 The laws of the Federal Republic of Germany are applicable for this contract, to the exclusion of the United Nations Convention on the International Sale of Goods.